ashrf288/can-of-books-frontend/README.md

 Actual time needed to complete: 40 MINN

-## Name of feature:add ability to delete book
+## Name of feature:add ability to UPDATE book

 Estimate of time needed to complete: 30 mins